ibehren1/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 ## 4. **Sagemaker Projects**

 This module deploys two Sagemaker projects, one for **Producer** and one for **Consumer**.
-When you execute "deploy-projects" make target after executing "deploy-project-prereq" make target, it launches 4 cloud formation stacks for each project one after other, launching total 8 cloud formation stacks.
-After executing the "deploy-projects" make target, please open Cloud Formation console and monitor the 8 cloud formation stacks get created and completed.
+When you execute the "deploy-producer-project"  or "deploy-consumer-project" make target, it will launch 4 cloud formation stacks for each project one after other.
+After executing the "deploy-producer-project" make target, please open Cloud Formation console and monitor the 4 cloud formation stacks get created and completed.
+Only then, proceed to execute the "deploy-consumer-project" make target and monitor the 4 cloud formation stacks get created and completed.
 Only then, proceed to execute the remaining 2 make targets "extract-producer-info" and "extract-consumer-info".

 #### To deploy the module:

 ```
 make deploy-project-prereq
+make deploy-producer-project (wait for 4 cloud formation stacks to complete)
-make deploy-projects (wait for 8 cloud formation stacks to complete)
+make deploy-consumer-project (wait for 4 cloud formation stacks to complete)
 make extract-producer-info
 make extract-consumer-info
 ```